How Much Does a Land Survey Cost?

 What to look for in a Land Surveyor

-* The State of Washington requires that a Record of Survey map be recorded with the governing agency (County) within 90 days of the completion of work, when establishing a property boundary, not previously established.
+* The State of Washington requires that a Record of Survey map be recorded with the governing agency (County) within 90 days of the completion of work, when establishing a property boundary, not previously established, and/or locating any encroachment issues, and /or placing any licensed monuments/stakes.
 RCW 58.09.090

 Interpreting Legal Descriptions